paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-019-administration.md

 **(f)** Under regulations prescribed by the Secretary of Homeland Security, an advance of pay of not more than three months’ pay may be made to an officer of the Coast Guard who is ordered to sea duty or to or from shore duty beyond the seas.
 In addition, the Commandant of the Coast Guard may direct such advances as he considers necessary and proper to members of the Coast Guard stationed at distant stations where the pay and emoluments to which they are entitled cannot be paid regularly.

-**(g)** Under regulations prescribed by the Secretary concerned, the dislocation allowance authorized by section 477 11 See References in Text note below. of this title for a member of a uniformed service whose dependents are covered by section 475a(a) 1 of this title may be paid in advance of the evacuation of the dependents and to the dependents designated by the member.
+**(g)** Under regulations prescribed by the Secretary concerned, the dislocation allowance authorized by [section 452(c)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section452/c/2&num=0&edition=prelim) for a member of a uniformed service whose dependents are covered by [section 452(b)(11) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title37-section452/b/11&num=0&edition=prelim) may be paid in advance of the evacuation of the dependents and to the dependents designated by the member.

 **(h)** Notwithstanding subsections (a) and (b) of [section 3324 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section3324&num=0&edition=prelim), the Secretary concerned may, when the last day of the pay period falls on a Saturday, Sunday, or legal holiday, authorize the payment of pay and allowances to members of uniformed service under his jurisdiction on the preceding workday but not more than three days before the last day of that pay period.
 If a member dies after he has received an advance payment under this subsection, but before the last day of the pay period for which the payment is made, no part of the amount so advance is recoverable by the United States.